schefflaa/sokoban-rl/README.md

-# Analysis of various RL-Algorithms on the Sokoban Problem
+# Analysis of RL-Algorithms on the Sokoban Problem

 [▶ view the analyis here.](https://github.com/schefflaa/Sokoban-RL/blob/main/main.ipynb)